William Dodd (priest): Priesthood

-At the urging of his concerned father, he decided to take holy orders, and was ordained a deacon in 1751 and a priest in 1753, serving as a curate in a church in West Ham, then as a preacher at St James Garlickhythe, and then at St Olave Hart Street.
+At the urging of his concerned father, he decided to take holy orders, and was ordained a deacon in 1751.
+He was ordained as a priest on 19 October 1753.
+He served as a curate in a church in West Ham, then as a preacher at St James Garlickhythe, and then at St Olave Hart Street.
 He became a popular and fashionable preacher, and was appointed as a chaplain in ordinary to the King in 1763.
 He became a prebend in Brecon, and was a tutor to Philip Stanhope, later 5th Earl of Chesterfield.
 He became chaplain to the King, and became a Doctor of Laws at Cambridge University in 1766.

 After he won £1,000 in a lottery, he became involved in schemes to build the Charlotte Chapel in Pimlico, and bought a share of the Charlotte Chapel in Bloomsbury.
 Despite his profession, he continued his extravagant lifestyle, and became known as the "macaroni parson".
 In 1772, he became rector of Hockliffe, in Bedfordshire, and vicar of Chalgrave.

 Bribery

 In 1774, in an attempt to rectify his depleted finances, he attempted to obtain the lucrative position of rector of St George's, Hanover Square.
-He caused an anonymous letter to be sent to Lady Apsley, wife of the Lord Chancellor, offering her £3,000 to secure the position.
+He caused an anonymous letter to be sent to Lady Apsley, wife of the Lord Chancellor, Henry Bathurst, offering her £3,000 to secure the position.
 The letter was traced back to Dodd, and he was dismissed from his existing posts.
 He became an object of public ridicule, and was taunted as Dr Simony in a play by Samuel Foote in the Haymarket Theatre.
 He spent two years abroad, in Geneva and France, until the scandal subsided.
 He returned to England in 1776.
 In The Luck of Barry Lyndon, Thackeray has his protagonist refer to meeting "Dr Simony" in Soho and to a friendship with Foote.